 If you want to become a makeup artist and you are not sure where to begin, this article is for you.
-If you are seeking inspiration, new techniques, again, you’re at the right place.
+If you are seeking inspiration, and new techniques, again, you’re at the right place.
 With beautiful imagery, these makeup books also make a great gift or coffee table book that you will come back to again and again.
 So, let’s dive in and discover the art of makeup together!

 Makeup Manual – Bobbi Brown

-Bobbi Brown‘s extensive experience of makeup styling experience distilled into one complete, gorgeous book.
-Breathtaking photos of everyday makeup looks to exotic runway style along with advice on putting it all together for every woman.
+Bobbi Brown‘s extensive experience of makeup styling experience is distilled into one complete, gorgeous book.
+Breathtaking photos of an everyday makeup look to exotic runway style.
+Along with advice on putting it all together for every woman.
 From basic beauty equipment and the basics of skincare to the business of makeup and professional artistry.
 This book is for beginners and it is a perfect gift for someone entering the world of makeup.

 This book has a wonderful collection of achievable looks, with added step-by-step photo instructions.
-The book covers not just technique but gets into detail about what brush to use where which is key to achieving looks.
+The book covers not just technique but goes into detail about what brush to use which is key to achieving looks.
 The author has a chatty, conversational style, and it is almost like you’re having a coffee and a makeover with a friend.
 Most of the looks are for evening wear, but you can easily tone them down for a day look.

-Don’t let to fool you the year this is published.
+Don’t let it fool you the year this is published.
 Kevyn Aucoin believes beauty is always in fashion; trends come and go, but true beauty transcends time.
 This book is the makeup bible!
-In the 90’s you had to be credible to get your book published, and this book represents the foundation of makeup artistry.
+In the 90’s you had to be credible to get your book published.
+This book represents the foundation of makeup artistry.
 It shows fundamentals and how to use them to create a wide range of different looks.

 This book shares insights into Jemma’s life in the beauty industry.
-Also shows a behind-the-scenes glimpse at the prep that goes on before a show or a photo shoot.
+It also shows a behind-the-scenes glimpse at the prep that goes on before a show or a photoshoot.
 Jemma explains how she works with the latest trends to create new looks and color schemes.
 In addition, she shows how extreme looks can be adapted and toned down for everyday wear.

 Phan’s YouTube channel has over 8 million subscribers, so she knows a thing or two about makeup makeovers.
 Reigning beauty queen shares tips from the everyday stuff such as how to get glowing skin or pull off perfect eyeliner to the big picture (how to turn your passion into a profession).
 The book is a practical and empowering resource to help anyone put their best face forward.